kripanshu-1/Energy-management-of-Parallel-Hybrid-Electric-Vehicle/README.md

 Open the QSS_HEV.slx file in Simulink and simulate the model.

-Results and Findings
+Results and Findings:
 The MPC controller was able to minimize fuel consumption while ensuring battery charge sustainment.
 Simulations demonstrated effective power distribution between the electric motor and the combustion engine.
 The proposed strategy balanced performance and computational complexity effectively.

-Future Improvements
+Future Improvements:
 Adaptive MPC: Dynamically update system parameters like motor efficiency and fuel rates.
 Stochastic MPC: Integrate stochastic models to handle unpredictable driving conditions more effectively.

-Author
+Author:
 Kripanshu Yadav - Dept. of Commercial Vehicle Technology, RPTU Kaiserslautern, Germany